-In this process, you have to follow a series of sequential steps that will involve setting up the base, inserting the patio blocks for support, filling the pool with sand, constructing the walls, liner and the top rails.
+In this process, you have to follow a series of sequential steps that will involve setting up the base, inserting the patio blocks for support, filling the pool with sand, and constructing the walls, liner, and top rails.
 Let us learn more about these processes in detail in the following section:

 - First, you need to set up the bottom ring carefully using the plates, stabilizers, and rails.
 Layout the plates carefully and place the stabilizer on one side of the same.
 Then lay the rails along the side of the base.
-Slide in the rail into the plate after checking if the pool is round in shape.
+Slide the rail into the plate after checking if the pool is round.
 Once you are convinced about the shape of the pool, stake the rings to give a proper base to your pool.

 - The next stage is where you need to install the pool walls.
 Insert the walls on the bottom plates and use landscaping stakes (if needed) around your pool to lend more stability to the walls while installing them.
 Carefully place the wall into the track of the bottom plates and adjust the rails accordingly to accommodate the walls’ perfect fit.

 - Now that the raw material for the pool walls is ready, you may proceed to mold these materials together to make a perfect wall for your pools.
 Use the necessary nuts, bolts, screwdrivers, duct tape, etc. for this process.
 The wall panels will have holes in them; use your screwdriver to securely tighten the nuts and bolts in these holes, so that the walls stand durable for many years.
 Cover these bolt heads with duct tape to secure them from rusting.
 Then, you may proceed to build a cove along the pool wall carefully, so that you don’t damage the walls.